-Monitoring data are collected at the monitoring locations for each GDE to establish baseline conditions and to trigger actions if mining-related impacts are observed.
+Monitoring data are collected at the monitoring locations for each GDE to establish baseline conditions and to implement mitigation actions if mining-related impacts are observed.
 Monitoring data include:

-Groundwater Level
+- Groundwater level

-- Groundwater Pressure
+- Groundwater pressure

-- Surface Water Level
+- Surface water level

-- Presence of Water
+- Presence of water

-- Presence of Flow
+- Presence of flow

-- Extent of Saturated Reach
+- Extent of saturated reach

-- Phreatophyte Area
+- Phreatophyte area

+- Local/regional precipitation

 Not all data types are relevant to all GDEs, and therefore are not required for all GDEs.
 Types of monitoring data required for collection at each GDE are based on the attributes of the GDE and the types of data that can be collected at the GDE.
-For example, monitoring the type and area of phreatophytes is required for all GDEs that have noted phreatophytic plants, but it is not part of the monitoring plan for GDEs that do not currently support phreatophyte communities.
+For example, monitoring the type and area of phreatophytes is required for all GDEs that have noted phreatophytic plants, but it is not part of the Monitoring Plan for GDEs that do not currently support phreatophyte communities.
 Monitoring data requirements for each GDE are listed in Table 2.